 Tribal Health Centers

 Wisconsin has 11 tribal health centers (tribes) serving the tribal communities in the state through support from both IHS and DHS.
 DHS meets with the tribal health directors monthly to ensure close collaboration and coordination.
-The tribal health directors and clinic directors receive regular information on the Wisconsin Medicaid EHR Incentive Program and ongoing support from both IHS and DHS in their efforts to adopt and meaningfully use certified EHRs.
+The tribal health directors and clinic directors receive regular information on the Wisconsin Medicaid Promoting Interoperability Program and ongoing support from both IHS and DHS in their efforts to adopt and meaningfully use certified EHRs.

 Wisconsin Dental Association

 The Wisconsin Dental Association (WDA) has 3,000 members statewide and represents 85 percent of all licensed dentists and a growing number of dental hygienists in Wisconsin.
 WDA focuses on promoting professional excellence and quality oral health care.
 DMS has used WDA as a mechanism to learn more about dentists in the state, their key issues, and their proclivity to adopt certified EHRs.
-This collaboration has helped to inform the outreach strategy DMS has been and will be executing to promote the adoption of certified EHRs and encourage participation in the Wisconsin Medicaid EHR Incentive Program.
+This collaboration has helped to inform the outreach strategy DMS has been and will be executing to promote the adoption of certified EHRs and encourage participation in the Wisconsin Medicaid Promoting Interoperability Program.

 Wisconsin Hospital Association